 The main difference between Keurig and Drip coffee makers is that drip machines use coffee grounds while Keurig uses K cups.
 Drip machines give you control over brewing parameters such as grind size, amount of grounds, and brewing time, while Keurig doesn’t.
 Apart from that the brewing principle is exactly the same.

 Drip coffee makers are way more cost-effective than Keurig and perfect for big families or for brewing coffee at gatherings.

-Nespresso is a good alternative for Keurig if you prefer strong and intense shots of Espresso over a regular cup of coffee.
+Nespresso is a pod-based Espresso Machine and a good Keurig alternative if you prefer strong and intense shots of Espresso over a regular cup of coffee.